All Episodes

 They are saying we have to increase spending hugely because of Medicare and Social Security.

-And now we don't talked about Obamacare.
+And we don't talk about Obamacare.

-You add that, where every American thinks that every thing they get in health care is now going to be free.
+You add that, where every American thinks that everything they get in health care is now going to be free.

-Have they got a rude awakening company?
+Have they got a rude awakening coming?

 The baby boomers are going to find out there isn't any money from them, even though they paid into it.